 Are you sometimes overwhelmed by recurring tasks?
-Do you have to get them done manually, remember to handle them and feel like they invade your thoughts and agenda?
+Do you have to complete them manually, constantly remember to handle them and feel like they invade your thoughts and agenda every day?

-You do not want to deal with every single issue created by your users and you may wonder how to automate them.
+Chances are you don’t want to deal with every single issue created by your users, and you might be wondering how to automate them.

-In every JIRA installation, the project manager or the JIRA administrator has to spend a lot of time figuring out which issues need to be relaunched and which ones need to be abandoned.
-A few days ago, I was looking for a solution to automate tasks instead of completing them every week (or every day).
-Then, I found the JIRA add-on I will introduce you today : Automation.
+In every JIRA installation, the project manager or JIRA administrator has to spend a lot of time figuring out which issues need to be relaunched and which ones need to be abandoned.
+If you’re looking for a solution to automate tasks instead of completing them every week (or every day), you’ll probably be interested in the JIRA Automation add-on.

-Thanks to this add-on, I can now identify users who do not work on an issue with the priority “Blocker”.
-It is done automatically so I don’t need to spend time looking for these issues and writing something to each user.
+Thanks to this add-on, I can now identify users who do not work on an issue with the priority Blocker.
+What’s more, it is done automatically, so I don’t need to spend time looking for these issues and writing to each user.
 From now on, I only have to find the correct JQL filter, write my comment and apply the automation.
 Automation is time-saving and enables me to spend time I did not have before completing other tasks.

-After a few researches on this add-on, I discovered there were many other useful functions.
-It would be a pity to keep it for myself!
+After some researches around this add-on, I discovered there were many other useful functions… and it would be a pity to keep them to myself!

-This add-on developed by JIRA is available since January 2014.
-The first idea was to develop a new add-on to replace the current Jelly and the auto-transition listener plugin.
-The goal was to have the same configuration but in a user friendly way.
+This add-on, developed by JIRA, has been around since January 2014.
+The first idea was to develop a new add-on to replace the current Jelly and the auto-transition listener add-on.
+The goal was to have the same configuration, but in a more user-friendly way.